Planets in astrology: Neptune

-In astrology, Neptune is associated with the collective consciousness, idealism, dreams/fantasy, projections, undoing/dissolution of the status quo, evolutions, artistry, empathy, and illusion/confusion/vagueness on the way to discovering universal truths.
+In astrology, Neptune is associated with the collective consciousness, the tenderness, the peace, the fantasies, idealism, dreams/fantasy, projections, undoing/dissolution of the status quo, artistry, empathy, sentimentality and illusion/confusion/vagueness on the way to discovering universal truths.

 Like with Venus, the planet Neptune is also associated with Friday because Neptune is the higher octave of Venus.
 In art, the impressionist movement began a trend away from literal representation, to one based on the subtle, changing moods of light and color.
 In medicine, Neptune is seen to be particularly associated with the thalamus, the spinal canal, and uncertain illnesses or neuroses.
 Neptune is considered by modern astrologers to be the primary ruler of the twelfth house.